ryanstraits/ryanstraits.github.io/about.md

 ##### Fair enough.
 Now, wasn't this an "About Me" section?

-Ok so, besides wearing zero-prescription Warby Parker's far past having Lasik surgery, here are a few other random tidbits about me:
+Right, so besides wearing zero-prescription Warby Parker's far past when I had Lasik surgery, here are a few other random tidbits about me:

 * I was born in Northeast Ohio but now live in Kansas City.
 * My favorite TV show is and always will be MacGyver.